St. James Parish, Louisiana

 Survey Area LA093 Louisiana

 The dominant drainage class is Very poorly drained and the dominant hydrologic group is D (very slow infiltration, high runoff).
+The most common soil order is Inceptisols — young soils with minimal horizon development but more than Entisols.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in St. James Parish, Louisiana.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic